cncf/tag-security/assessments/projects/cloud-events/self-assessment.md

   Contribution Acceptance;
 * Issues and PRs are triaged (labeled, commented, reviewed, etc) regularly.

-Moreover, CloudEvents define an SDK as `not actively maintained` if:
+Moreover, CloudEvents defines an SDK as `not actively maintained` if:

-* Issues and/or PRs are not being triaged from the SDK maintainers for 2 months
+* Issues and/or PRs have not been triaged from the SDK maintainers for 2 months
-* Security patches are not being released from the SDK maintainers for 1 months from CVE disclosures
+* Security patches have not been released from the SDK maintainers for 1 month from CVE disclosures

-If a project is not meeting the criteria above, the community can decide to [hand over the project](https://github.com/cloudevents/spec/blob/main/docs/SDK-GOVERNANCE.md#handover-to-a-new-maintainergroup-of-maintainers) to a new group of maintainers by a voting process.
+If a project does not meet the criteria above, the community can decide to [hand over the project](https://github.com/cloudevents/spec/blob/main/docs/SDK-GOVERNANCE.md#handover-to-a-new-maintainergroup-of-maintainers) to a new group of maintainers through a voting process.
 In such cases, the community may also decide to [archive the project](https://github.com/cloudevents/spec/blob/main/docs/SDK-GOVERNANCE.md#archive-a-project) instead.